iamyounix/msimagb460_tomahawk/oc_tips/create your own ssdt.md

 # Create Your Own SSDT

 > Note: These are some known guides to manipulate ACPI.
-Any failed results such as boot failure, mmulfuction device, system brick and are not my responsibility.
+Any failed results such as boot failure, mulfuction device, system brick and are not my responsibility.
 The best move is to use EFI from USB.

 ## Operating System Interface Injection